 If you want a more natural way of helping them out, or at least soothing their digestive system, you might want to try the time tested and peer approved method of giving them canned pumpkin.

 Dulcolax is not the fix for your dog, so keep it for yourself.
-Your dog’s problem can usually be fixed by leaving things be, taking notes, and taking them into the vet when the situation reaches a level where they need better help than you can provide.
+A dog’s constipation problem can usually be fixed by leaving things be and taking notes.
+If the situation is recurring or chronic, a visit to the vet my be in order.
+Whenever a situation reaches such a level you usually know!